Here are some random bits about my experience with chronic invisible illnesses.

 4. The hardest part about mornings for me is not knowing what symptoms will be with me throughout the day.
 It makes planning very hard—the evening before, I may have a list of things I want to get done the next day.
 I have to stay on schedule as well.
 If I don’t get to bed at my usual time and get enough sleep, I pay for it over the next day or two.

-5. In recent years, medical professionals have taken Fibromyalgia more seriously, but research gives us so much new data that I fear it is getting lost again.
-The list of symptoms of Fibromyalgia is so long and dynamic that it makes it that much harder to pin down.
+5. In recent years, medical professionals have taken Fibromyalgia more seriously, but research gives us so much new data that I fear getting lost again.
+The list of Fibromyalgia symptoms is so long and dynamic that it makes it that much harder to pin down.
 The intensity and amount of symptoms vary among patients so widely that getting effective treatment is a long trial and error journey.

 7. I’ve worked very hard at finding a protocol that works for me.
 Traditional and non-traditional treatments, prescription medications, proper scheduling, environmental factors, and stress management are all tools in my treatment plan.
 While I have incorporated some alternative treatments into my protocol, I am very wary of anything that claims to cure or reverse the effects of fibromyalgia.
 Snake oil salespeople have always preyed on desperate people that would do anything to get better.